IreneFlorez/frontend-nanodegree_mobile-portfolio/README.md

 5. Create variable to replace the querySelector with getElementById.
 Then append the pizza count in fragments to pizzasDiv
 6. Replace document.querySelector("#pizzaSize") with document.getElementById("pizzaSize")
 7. New randomPizzas and numPizzas variables to simplify the for loop; Create new variable for document.querySelectorAll(".randomPizzaContainer") and replace querySelectorAll with getElementByClassName
+8. Updated document.querySelector call to the faster document.getElementById()
+9. Dynamically calculate the number of pizzas needed to fill the screen, based on browser window resolution and declared the elem variable (var elem;) in the initialisation of the for-loop to prevent it from being created every time the loop is executed.

 ### Optimization Tips and Tricks